-Developed by Dan Isenberg, the founding executive director of the Babson College Entrepreneurship Ecosystem Platform, and taught in cooperation with colleagues at the Harvard and Columbia business schools, the program mixes peer-to-peer learning with classroom workshops that provide growth-oriented companies tools and strategies to quickly ignite that growth.
+Developed by Dan Isenberg, the founding executive director of the Babson College Entrepreneurship Ecosystem Platform, and taught in cooperation with colleagues at the Harvard and Columbia business schools, the program seeks to serve companies with $5 million - $15 million in sales and a desire to grow.
+Scalerator mixes peer-to-peer learning with classroom workshops that provide growth-oriented companies tools and strategies to quickly ignite that growth.
 The Entrepreneurs EDGE, a nonprofit economic development organization focused on innovation and entrepreneurship in Northeast Ohio, serves as administrator of the program.

 Scalerator NEO launched in 2017 with a cohort of fourteen companies, which included a mix of manufacturers, software companies, and service providers who say the experience transformed their businesses.
 Collectively the participating companies experienced a growth in earnings (EBIT) of 40% from 2016 to 2017.
-Sixteen Northeast Ohio companies are participating in the second cohort of Scalerator NEO, which launched in April 2018.
-The participants include manufacturers, service businesses, and tech companies from Cuyahoga, Medina, Lake, and Summit counties.
-The businesses average roughly $5.4 million in sales and 27 employees.
-The Entrepreneurs EDGE, a nonprofit economic development organization focused on innovation and entrepreneurship in Northeast Ohio, serves as administrator of the program.
+Additionally, average company revenues grew nearly 9% in 2017, and the group anticipated revenue growth would double to 18% by the end of 2018.